-For additional information, please contact the Office of Financial Aid at the School of Law either by email at finaid@lmunet.edu or by telephone at (865) 531-4151, or (423) 869-6336.
-A representative of the Financial Aid Office will also regularly hold in-person office hours at the School of Law.
+For additional information, please contact the Office of Financial Aid at the School of Law either by email at finaid@lmunet.edu or by telephone at (423) 869-6336.
+A representative of the Financial Aid Office will also regularly hold office hours via Zoom for students at the School of Law.